All About Carpet Mold

 Analyze your home’s carpeting situation to make better decisions.
 If you have carpets laid out in rooms with frequent water use, consider replacing the carpeting with a more mold-resistant material.

-In a Nutshell: All About Carpet Mold
+In A Nutshell: All About Carpet Mold

 Carpet mold is a potential health issue that lowers the aesthetic quality of your home as well.
 Look out for the common signs of visible growth and musty smell.
 If your carpet is soaked, follow our handy guide to determine your next step in combating the potential mold intrusion.